the london book fair

 London at its heart

-From its very modest beginnings at the Berners Hotel in Westminster, LBF has evolved and grown as an event that is now proud to call London's historic Olympia it's home.
-Set in the heart of London and with excellent public transport links, visitors to LBF can make the most of their trip to the city by visiting London's sights.
+From its very modest beginnings at the Berners Hotel in Westminster, LBF has evolved and grown as an event that is now proud to call London’s modern Excel it's home.
+With excellent public transport links, visitors to LBF can make the most of their trip to the city by visiting London's sights.

 What you can achieve by attending LBF